ncboot/shim-review/README.md

 [No vendor_db]

 *******************************************************************************
-### If you are re-using a previously used (CA) certificate, you will need to add the hashes of the previous GRUB2 binaries exposed to the CVEs to vendor_dbx in shim in order to prevent GRUB2 from being able to chainload those older GRUB2 binaries.
-If you are changing to a new (CA) certificate, this does not apply.
-### Please describe your strategy.
+### If you are re-using the CA certificate from your last shim binary, you will need to add the hashes of the previous GRUB2 binaries exposed to the CVEs mentioned earlier to vendor_dbx in shim.
+Please describe your strategy.
+This ensures that your new shim+GRUB2 can no longer chainload those older GRUB2 binaries with issues.

+If this is your first application or you're using a new CA certificate, please say so here.
 *******************************************************************************
 [We changing to a new (CA) certificate.
 Anyway in future older GRUB2 builds will be disallowed to boot by generation id in SBAT]

 *******************************************************************************
-### What OS and toolchain must we use to reproduce this build?
-Include where to find it, etc.  We're going to try to reproduce your build as closely as possible to verify that it's really a build of the source tree you tell us it is, so these need to be fairly thorough.
-At the very least include the specific versions of gcc, binutils, and gnu-efi which were used, and where to find those binaries.
+### Is the Dockerfile in your repository the recipe for reproducing the building of your shim binary?
+A reviewer should always be able to run `docker build .` to get the exact binary you attached in your application.

+Hint: Prefer using *frozen* packages for your toolchain, since an update to GCC, binutils, gnu-efi may result in building a shim binary with a different checksum.

-### If the shim binaries can't be reproduced using the provided Dockerfile, please explain why that's the case and what the differences would be.
+If your shim binaries can't be reproduced using the provided Dockerfile, please explain why that's the case, what the differences would be and what build environment (OS and toolchain) is being used to reproduce this build?
+In this case please write a detailed guide, how to setup this build environment from scratch.
 *******************************************************************************
-[Ubuntu 18.4 or above with Docker, run make-shim.sh ]
+[Ubuntu 20.4 or above with Docker, run make-shim.sh ]

 *******************************************************************************
 ### Which files in this repo are the logs for your build?